osmandapp/web/main/docs/user/navigation/setup/gpx-navigation.md

 </Tabs>

-If a track consists of more than one track, [when importing](../../personal/tracks/manage-tracks.md#import) you can choose whether to save it in a single file or in multiple files.
 For navigation, if the selected track consists of multiple segments or tracks, you can select either a specific segment or the entire gpx track file.
+When **[importing](../../personal/tracks/manage-tracks.md#import)** you can choose whether to save it in a single file or in multiple files.

-## How to Follow the Track
+### Follow Track options

 <Tabs groupId="operating-systems">